cyclux/HailoConverter/README.md

 > The `Using deprecated NumPy API` warning at the beginning can be ignored it seems.

 > [!NOTE]
-> NOTE: The compilation can take a considerable amount of time.
+> The compilation can take a considerable amount of time.

 Once successful, the HEF model will be saved in the same directory.